 Off campus field trips are not practical because students would need one-on-one support, but in a typical school year, students at the Foundation School of Autism participate in many on-site learning opportunities.
 Examples include the traveling company of the Magik Theatre, a rodeo event with Cowboy Mike and a team of rodeo clowns, and animal interactions with wildlife experts.
-During Autism Awareness Month in April, a team from the Foundation School of Autism typically participates in the Walk for Autism hosted by Any Baby Can—although the event went virtual in 2021.

 In North Texas, the Foundation School of Autism—Plano opened in August 2021 on the same model as the San Antonio campus.